RiccardoBecca/SDA_python_scripts/MarkovStateModel/README.md

-# Markov State model from SDA.
+# Markov State Model for SDA.